MaxHalford/naked/README.md

 ### Will this work for all library versions?

 Not by design.
 A release of `naked` is intended to support a library above a particular version.
 If we notice that `naked` doesn't work for a newer version of a given library, then a new version of `naked` should be released to handle said library version.
 You may refer to the [`pyproject.toml`](pyproject.toml) file to view library support.

+### How can I trust this is correct?

+This package is really easy to unit test.
+One simply has to compare the outputs of the model with its "naked" version and check that the outputs are identical.
+Check out the [`test_naked.py`](naked/test_naked.py) file if you're curious.
 ## Development workflow

 ```sh